ejholmes/ejholmes.github.io/_posts/2026-02-28-mcp-is-dead-long-live-the-cli.md

 I'll admit—I never fully understood the need for it.
 You know what LLMs are really good at?
 Figuring things out on their own.
 Give them a CLI and some docs and they're off to the races.

-MCP provides no real world benefit.
+I'm fully convinced that MCP provides no real world benefit, and that we'd be better off without.
 Let me explain.

 ## LLMs don't need a special protocol